siascone/makeables/README.md

 ### Steps

 Users can add step by step instructions to their published projects as well as edit and remove any steps that they would like to change or correct.
-Thier changes are intanly reflected upon submission and return to the corresponding Project's show page.
+Thier changes are instantly reflected upon submission and return to the corresponding Project's show page.
 As the Steps Component is nested within the parent component of the Project itslef, this update is handled with componentDidUpdate() and a call to fetchAllSteps on the condition that the current state of the Steps Component's properties no longer matches the previous state of the Steps Component's properties.
 This can be seen in the code snippet below.

     componentDidUpdate(prevProps) {
         if (prevProps.steps !== this.props.steps) {